 Institute of Molecular Biology: a true milestone.

 With its 2009 pledge to donate a total of 100 million euros over ten years, the Boehringer Ingelheim Foundation enabled the establishment and scientific activities of the Institute of Molecular Biology (IMB) at the University of Mainz.
 The State of Rhineland-Palatinate simultaneously provided 50 million euros for the construction of the IMB’s new research building.
 Within just 15 months, a life sciences institute was thus established that by any international standard is excellently equipped and offers optimal conditions for research.
 The IMB is a so-called non-university institute and a wholly owned subsidiary of the University of Mainz located on its campus.
-At the end of 2017, the IMB employed almost 250 people from over 30 countries.
+At the end of 2020, the IMB employed more than 240 people from over 40 countries.
 Research at IMB focuses on three areas: epigenetics, developmental biology and genome stability.

 The context and aims of funding.

-Due to its ties to the region, the Foundation's benefactor, the Boehringer and von Baumbach familiy, has always attached great importance to supporting basic research in the life sciences in Mainz.
-The Foundation's aim is to establish and maintain Mainz as an internationally renowned centre of leading research in this field.
+Due to its ties to the region, the foundation's benefactor, the Boehringer and von Baumbach family, has always attached great importance to supporting basic research in the life sciences in Mainz.
+The foundation's aim is to establish and maintain Mainz as an internationally renowned centre of leading research in this field.

 The IMB: an outstanding example of long-term research funding.

-With its pledge of two major donations, the Boehringer Ingelheim Foundation ensures a solid core funding for the IMB until 2027 (starting in 2020 jointly with the State of Rhineland-Palatinate), thus enabling it to provide its scientists with internationally competitive conditions in which to conduct their research.
+With its pledge of two major donations, the Boehringer Ingelheim Foundation ensures a solid core funding for the IMB until 2027 (since 2020 jointly with the State of Rhineland-Palatinate), thus enabling it to provide its scientists with internationally competitive conditions in which to conduct their research.

 Clear framework conditions to ensure independence and quality.